 What if something else makes up the ropes?
 Well, what is that made out of?
 Are we trapped constantly explaining every new thing we find?

 (We are not saying that this is necceasirly true.
 The Rope Hypothesis may well not be true.
 This is simply for illustrative purposes.)

-There is a story where a Hindu was asked what holds up the World Turtle, upon which the world rests.
+In Hindu mythology, this World Turtle holds up the Earth in space.
+A Hindu was once asked what holds up this World Turtle.
 This person apparently retorted that it is turtles all the way down!